-Thanks to Netgalley and Pen & Sword for an advanced reader copy and opportunity to provide an honest review.
+Thanks to Netgalley and Candlewick Press for the advanced reader copy and the opportunity to provide an honest review.

 Rating: 4 stars